Apple wins bid to pause Apple Watch ban at US appeals court | Technology

 Apple wins bid to pause Apple Watch ban at US appeals court

-The ITC barred imports and sales of Apple Watches with technology for reading blood-oxygen levels.
-Apple has included a pulse oximeter feature in its smartwatches starting with its Series 6 model in 2020.
-Apple can also now sell the Series 9 and Ultra 2 smartwatches in the U.S., after pausing sales last week due to the ITC decision.
-The watches had remained available at other retailers including Amazon, Best Buy, Costco and Walmart.
+Contacted by Reuters after the decision, Apple stores on Fifth Avenue and the Upper East Side in New York said they were not yet selling the smartwatches and did not know when they would be available.
 The ban did not affect the Apple Watch SE, a less-expensive model without a pulse oximeter.
 Previously sold watches also were not be affected by the ban.
-If the import ban remains in place, it could cost Apple from high hundreds of millions of dollars to very low billions of dollars, Ben Bajarin, CEO of analyst firm Creative Strategies, said before the decision was announced.

-"Going forward, it's absolutely certain they are going to have to take a different approach in future hardware to still enable this feature," he said of Apple.
-A jury trial on Masimo's allegations against Apple in California federal court ended with a mistrial in May.
-Apple has separately sued Masimo for patent infringement in federal court in Delaware and called Masimo's legal actions a "maneuver to clear a path" for its own competing smartwatch.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)